theozsnowman/nura24/README.md

 This will install and setup your suite: create tables, add core data into tables, create administrator account.
 You will be prompted to set administrator credentials (name, email and password).

+5. **Setup your public folder**.
+- Option 1: Your web server must directs all requests to your application's public/index.php file (located in your folder where you install the suite).
+This can be set if you have full access to your server configuration.
+- Option 2: If your hosting do not permit access to server configuration, you can move folders and files inside "public" folder to your server public folder (for example: "public_html" if you use Apache Web Server).

 Note: If your hosting do not provide Cmposer / SSH access, you can use our high performkance cloud hosting on our hosting services: [Clevada Cloud Hosting](https://clevada.com/nura24-hosting).
-We can also install / setup your Nura24 Suite on your domain for FREE.
+We can also install / setup your Nura24 Suite on your domain for FREE if you choose to host your website to us.

 ## Security Vulnerabilities